(This page revised July 3, 2014)

 This “late transitional” J has a cap reflecting the final version,

 The new streamlined shape went through a few minor tweaks.
-The first change was to the fastening of the jewel; instead of screwing into the cap, the revised jewel is pressed and cemented into a plastic bushing that lies inside the cap crown, beneath the clip.
-Then Esterbrook replaced the ribbed cap jewel with a plain round one.
+The first change was to the fastening of the jewel; instead of screwing into the cap, the revised jewel screws into a plastic bushing that lies inside the cap crown, which has become merely a lip to hold the bushing in place.
+(There is no adhesive.)
+The clip covers the end of the cap, and the jewel holds the clip in place.
+Later, the jewel in this arrangement lost its threads; the fastening became a simple stud that was pressed and cemented into the plastic bushing.
+At some point in this process, the jewel lost its three ribs, becoming a plain round boss.
 The next change was the addition of a stamped Esterbrook imprint on the clip.
 The J reached its final form in 1948 with the adddition of a jeweled tassie on the end of the barrel to match the cap’s decoration.
 With this final version there also came a cost-saving change in the attachment of the clip and jewel: the clip was riveted to the cap with a metal grommet, and the jewel was pressed into the center of the grommet.

 This illustration shows a Blue J of the final double-jewel pattern.